mnitchov/Blockchain_BuildingBlocks/README.md

 - Now we want to initialize the nodes.
 - Enter:

-       - $ ./geth init puppernet/unit18.json --datadir node1
+       $ ./geth init puppernet/unit18.json --datadir node1
-       - $ ./geth init puppernet/unit18.json --datadir node2
+       $ ./geth init puppernet/unit18.json --datadir node2
 - You should see "Successfully wrote genesis state" for each command

 ![3](https://user-images.githubusercontent.com/77086043/124188411-164ae280-da74-11eb-9ffb-c73b175524c8.PNG)

 - After this is complete we want to start mining.
 - First enter:

-       - $ ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
+       $ ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock

 - Enter your password when prompted.
 - The "SEALER_ONE_ADDRESS" represents the public address from node1, replace it with such.
 - Look for a message which says "Started P2P networking".
 - Copy the message which starts with "enode://..." until "...30303"
 - Paste this whole entry to your notepad file and label it "node1 Enode"
 - We should see a message which says "Commit new mining work" to know it's working.

 - Open a new Git Bash window and navigate to the 'Unit18' folder.
+- Enter:

-- Enter $ ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock
+      $ ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" - ipcdisable --allow-insecure-unlock

 - The "SEALER_TWO_ADDRESS" is the node2 public address, replace it with such.
 The "SEALER_ONE_ENODE_ADDRESS" is the node1 Enode, replace it with such.
 - You should see the same "Commit new mining work" message as well as "Imported new chain segment" to confirm the two nodes are connected.